-In particular the definitive guideline includes the following factors:
+In particular the draft guideline includes the following factors:

-- offences which are racially or religiously aggravated, or which are motivated by, or demonstrating, hostility to the victim based on the victim's sexual orientation or disability (or presumed sexual orientation or disability) or transgender identity (or presumed transgender identity) have increased culpability. - Offenders who have a mental disorder or learning disability where linked to the commission of the offence, and offenders where age and/or having lack of maturity affects the responsibility will have these factors considered when mitigation is assessed. - a factor 'victim is particularly vulnerable due to personal circumstances' has been included as a harm factor and is broad enough to include different circumstances such as vulnerability due to age, disability or additional harms that may be experienced by BME women who are the victim of sexual offences. - the guideline also incorporates content from the existing SGC guideline, Overarching Principles: Domestic Violence, in order to ensure that courts can more easily take account of aggravating and mitigating factors which are present in cases involving domestic violence.
+- offences which are racially or religiously aggravated, or which are motivated by, or demonstrating, hostility to the victim based on the victim's sexual orientation or disability (or presumed sexual orientation or disability) indicating higher culpability; - Vulnerable victim targeted (which could include vulnerability because the victim is young, elderly, disabled etc.) will increase the culpability of the offender - Offenders who have a mental disorder or learning disability where linked to the commission of the offence, and offenders where age and/or having lack of maturity affects the responsibility will have these factors considered when mitigation is assessed.

+The guideline also incorporates content from the existing guideline, Overarching Principles: Domestic Violence, in order to ensure that courts can more easily take account of aggravating and mitigating factors which are present in cases involving domestic violence.
 Many sexual offences can happen in a domestic context and it is important to reflect this in the factors considered.